 The CWSRF Loan Program is administered by the Authority.
-The Authority is responsible for setting priorities for loan assistance from the CWSRF Loan Program, which is evidenced by the CWSRF Loan Program Project Priority Lists (PPLs) for SFY 2024, which is attached as Exhibit B. Projects listed on the PPLs may be funded with CWSRF Base Program funds or CWSRF General Supplemental funds.
-The CWSRF Emerging Contaminant funds for SFY 2024 will be transferred to the DWSRF program to fund DWSRF Emerging Contaminant projects.
+The Authority is responsible for setting priorities for loan assistance from the CWSRF Loan Program, which is evidenced by the CWSRF Loan Program Project Priority Lists (PPLs) for SFY 2025, which is attached as Exhibit B. Projects listed on the PPLs may be funded with CWSRF Base Program funds, CWSRF General Supplemental funds, or the CWSRF Emerging Contaminant funds.